ecrucru/anticrux/README.md

 A *node* is an object which represents a state of the board with additional information.
 It is linked with other nodes to describe the possible target positions through a network of moves.
 The principal node is the *root node* (a private attribute), so by using the public methods of the library, you should not have to handle the nodes on your own.
 That's why the parameter *pNode* is generally optional.

 To get an extended help about the API, you can refer to the comments written in the library itself.
 They can be read from a web-browser by using YuiDoc.
-Run the script "run_yuidoc_server.bat" (Windows) or "run_yuidoc_server.sh" (Linux), then access to http://localhost:3000
+Run the script `run_yuidoc_server.bat` (Windows) or `run_yuidoc_server.sh` (Linux), then access to http://localhost:3000